-The COVID-19 Pandemic and Telecommuting agreements have caused many employees the ability to work remote.
-However, it can present a few challenges to working safely and comfortably from home, and even increase the risk for repetitive strain or other similar injuries.
+The Coronavirus pandemic has caused many more employees to work remotely than ever before.
+While some essential worksites remain open and fully staffed, others have all or staggered remote schedules for workers.
+While this greatly lowers the risk of COVID exposure for workers, it can present a number of challenges to working safely and comfortably from home, and even increase the risk for repetitive strain or other similar injuries.
 How do we best set up our home or remote worksites to lessen the chance of suffering those types of injuries?

 Too often, workers who try to fit into the space and equipment they have, rather than adjusting the space to better fit themselves.
 Think of this as fitting the worker to the job.
 This can lead to awkward and uncomfortable postures and eventually to repetitive strain injuries.
 To rectify this, we rely on Occupational Ergonomics, (which means the science of work) to help.
-Using Ergonomics, we can design work systems, processes, tools, equipment and tasks that take into account variations in the size, shape, strength and capabilities of working people.
-Think of it as fitting the job to a person.
+Using Ergonomics we can design work systems, processes, tools, equipment and tasks that take into account variations in the size, shape, strength and capabilities of working people/Think of it as fitting the job to a person.